 Before the drowning incident, he had no reports of physical violence against other students at school.
 Since the incident, he’s had several altercations with students and has hit his siblings at home.

 Kingston suffered anoxic injuries to his liver and kidneys, consistent with a lack of oxygen to the brain.
-Experts report that he would have felt helpless - he spent 3 minutes fighting for his life before he fell unconscious.
+Experts report that he would have felt helpless.
+He spent three minutes fighting for his life before he fell unconscious.
 When he was resuscitated, first responders reported that he was crying and screaming and that his pulse was very light - an indication he was in pain.

 His mother was concerned about him.
 He would cry whenever he took a bath or shower, he began having nightmares, and he would cry - behavior that didn’t occur before the incident.